Cybersecurity Services in Coquitlam for Small and Mid-Size Businesses

 Names and some details changed.
 Patterns are exact.

-A 28-person Coquitlam Town Centre SaaS firm with first SOC 2 customer demand
+A Coquitlam Town Centre SaaS firm with first SOC 2 customer demand

 Control map, MFA, MDR, EDR, access reviews, IR runbook.
-Type I in 110 days.
-US prospect converted to contract.
+SOC 2 Type I evidence prepared, then Type II during the observation window.
+The enterprise prospect that triggered the demand converted to a contract.

-A 22-person Tri-Cities physiotherapy practice with BC PIPA partner audit
+A Tri-Cities clinic with a PIPA-BC partner audit

-PIPA controls documented, access logging, deprovisioning workflow, evidence pack.
-Partner audit closed clean.
+PIPA-BC controls documented, access logging on clinical systems, a deprovisioning workflow, and an evidence pack.
+The partner audit closed clean.

 Industries We Serve in Coquitlam